ChameleonCloud/docs/source/technical/images.rst

 The ``cc-snapshot`` Utility
 _________________________________________________

-The ``cc-snapshot`` utility implements snapshotting a bare-metal instance from command line and uploads it to `Glance <https://docs.openstack.org/glance/latest/>`_, so that it can be immediately used to boot a new bare-metal instance.
+The ``cc-snapshot`` utility implements snapshotting a bare metal instance from command line and uploads it to `Glance <https://docs.openstack.org/glance/latest/>`_, so that it can be immediately used to boot a new bare metal instance.
 The snapshot images created with this tool are whole disk images.

 For ease of use, ``cc-snapshot`` has been installed in all the appliances supported by the Chameleon project.
 If you would like to use it in a different setting, it can be downloaded and installed from the `github repository <https://github.com/ChameleonCloud/cc-snapshot>`_.

-To make a snapshot of a bare-metal instance, run the following command from inside the instance:
+To make a snapshot of a bare metal instance, run the following command from inside the instance:

 .. code-block:: bash